w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Allows `spender` to withdraw from the caller's account multiple times, up to", " the `value` amount.",
+    "Allows `spender` to withdraw from the caller's account multiple times, up to", "the `value` amount.",
     "",
-    " If this function is called again it overwrites the current allowance with `value`.", "",
+    "If this function is called again it overwrites the current allowance with `value`.", "",
-    " An `Approval` event is emitted.",
+    "An `Approval` event is emitted.",
     "",
-    " # Errors",
+    "# Errors",
     "",
-    " Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
+    "Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
-    " Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
+    "Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
   ],
   "mutates": true,
   "name": [